WPIRoboticsEngineering/RBE2001_template/README.md

 ServoEncoderPIDMotor wrapps the ESP32Encoder and the ESP32Servo objects.

 Both classes can be used interchangably using the methods in PIDMotor.
-You can set setpoints using startInterpolation, or set the motor to run at a velocity using setVelocityDegreesPerSecond.
+You can set setpoints using startInterpolationDegrees, or set the motor to run at a velocity using setVelocityDegreesPerSecond.
 You can read the position of the motor using getAngleDegrees and its velocity using getVelocityDegreesPerSecond.
 Use the Doxygen pages to look up usage information.

 Your robot's program will go in StudentsRobot.
 This class will get passed the PIDMotor objects to attach.
 This class will then be passes those same objects again each time the loop is called via the pidLoop method.
-After each pidLoop, teh updateStateMachine is called and teh motor objects are passed in again.
+After each pidLoop, the updateStateMachine is called and the motor objects are passed in.

 Your PID code will go in RBEPID.
 You will implement a PID controller in one of your labs and tune it for your robots motors.
 By default there is a simple P controller in the compute function.
 Note that you will need to implement both calc and clearIntegralBuffer.